Yuya-Hikima/AAAI2023-An-Improved-Approximation-Algorithm-for-Wage-Determination-and-Online-Task-Allocation/READ ME.md

 ## Overview
 This repository contains the codes for the experiments performed in the following papers:

-Yuya Hikima, Yasunori Akagi, Naoki Marumo, and Hideaki Kim.
+Yuya Hikima, Yasunori Akagi, Hideaki Kim, Taichi Asami.
 "An Improved Approximation Algorithm for Wage Determination and Online Task Allocation in Crowd-sourcing."
 In AAAI, 2023 (in press).

 Contents of this repository:
 - **README** This file.